snapp-incubator/smapp-sdk-go/README.md

 with `eta.NewDefaultCallOptions()`
 function. you can customize the behaviour with passing multiple call options to the constructor.

-list of call options for reverse-geocode service are:
+list of call options for eta service are:

 + [WithNoTraffic()](#): sets `no_traffic` query param ro true. with this option eta requests does not involve traffic data in response